New CALQ program for the First Nations arts

 Compagnon des arts et des lettres du Québec

 Open, inclusive and flexible

-Recognition is divided into five components, two of which are geared towards organizations and three towards established or up-and-coming artists.
+Recognition is divided into five components, two of which are geared towards organizations This link will open in a new windowand three towards established or up-and-coming artists This link will open in a new window.
 Open to customary, traditional and contemporary forms, the program aims to support a wide variety of activities, including creation, reappropriation, transmission, sponsorship, guidance, circulation and distribution both inside and outside Québec.
 In launching this new program, the CALQ is also seeking to support initiatives undertaken by First Nations artistic organizations with a view to developing and consolidating their organizational capacities.

 The program's innovative aspects include access to microgrants, which have a simplified application process.
 In addition, a portion of the application may be submitted in writing or orally (via video recordings).
 First-time grants will be awarded to First Nations artists identified by third parties.

 Most financial aid requests may be submitted at any time during the year.
 All applications will be evaluated by juries primarily made up of recognized First Nations artists, Elders, creators, professionals or cultural managers who are representative of the First Nations artistic community.